fferegrino/toolcase/readme.md

 ### Run a bash shell in the Docker container

-To open a bash shell inside the Docker container:
+To open a bash shell inside the Docker container - useful to debug any issues:

 ```bash
 ./task.sh bash
 ```

-### Run the Docker container
+### Run an app inside the Docker container

 To run the Docker container with specific arguments: